jonbnewman/mobx-store-provider/docs/motivation.md

 - Using the Context API in a modern functional React component is clunky.

   The Context API isn't really consistent or clean (_idiomatic_) when used with React Function Components.

-Hooks can provide a much cleaner and direct interface to state and its related logic.
+  The hooks provided by **mobx-store-provider** supply you with a much more idiomatic React Hook interface to your state and its related logic.

 ## How mobx-store-provider works